LMM095/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `mouseIsPressed` mean?**
+The mouseIsPressed variable creates the instruction for the program to fill the ellipse with rgb(255, 0, 0) when the mouse is pressed.
+An if/else statement is used, meaning that when the mouse isn't pressed, the ellipse is filled with
+rgb(0, 255, 0).

 **What happens if you change `mouseIsPressed` to `keyIsPressed`?** You’ll need
 to click on the sketch so it registers keyboard events – use the ctrl key if you
 have issues with the keyboard.

+The mouseIsPressed doesn't contain any information of the function, so nothing changes.

 **What does if / else do?**
+An if/else statement is used to determine whether an action should be taken, based on whether or not of the statement is true.
+The else part of the if/else statement creates an exception to the if statement, allowing for new actions to commence if the original statement is false.

 **What happens if you remove the { } or ( )?
 Why?**
+The program fails to display the desired output because it creates an error within the code.

 **What happens if you change 255 to mouseX ?
 Why?**
+The ellipse's shape changes shape.
+This is because I don't know.

 **Remove the outline of the circle.
 Use Google and the P5.js reference to help
 you.**